bcalden/ClusterPyXT/README.md

 This version of `ClusterPyXT` requires `CIAO-4.9` or later (4.11 recommended).
 The full calibration database (CALDB) is a requirement as well and can be installed with CIAO.

 ### CIAO Installation
-These instructions are for `CIAO 4.11`.
-Follow the installation instructions at the [Chandra X-ray Center (CXC)](http://cxc.harvard.edu/ciao/download/).
+These instructions are for `CIAO 4.12`.
+Follow the installation instructions at the [Chandra X-ray Center (CXC)](http://cxc.harvard.edu/ciao/download/conda.html).
 Note, the custom installation option should be used as it allows for the full `CALDB` installation.
 Make sure to select all `CALDB` options before downloading the installation script.
+Additionally, it is recommended you install the latest version of `Python` during installation. `Python 3.6` is required at a minimum.

-Another requirement for `ClusterPyXT` is the `astropy` python library within the `CIAO` environment. `CIAO 4.11` allows for the easy installation of this library.
+Another requirement for `ClusterPyXT` is the `astropy` python library within the `CIAO` environment. `CIAO 4.12` allows for the easy installation of this library.
-After installation, start the `CIAO` environment and run `pip3 install astropy`.
+After installation, start the `CIAO` environment and run `conda install astropy`.

 ### Download ClusterPyXT
 To download ClusterPyXT, simply run `git clone https://github.com/bcalden/ClusterPyXT.git`.